mdrafiqulrabin/demo11-code2vec/README.md

 ```
 While evaluating, a file named "log.txt" is written with each test example name and the model's prediction.

+To run the code2vec in HPC cluster:
+ * Edit the file [code2vec.sh](code2vec.sh) to adjust the cd, SBATCH (-t to -A) parameters.
+ * Execute the code2vec.sh file.
+ > sbatch code2vec.sh

+While evaluating, a file named "code2vec.txt" is written with current status.
+ > tail -f code2vec.txt

 ### Step 4: Manual examination of a trained model
 To manually examine a trained model, run:
 ```